Funds: Advice from a lawyer

 Mutual funds are investment funds intended for private investors.
 Special funds, on the other hand, are reserved for institutional investors.

 The idea of an investment fund is to spread the risk.
-Funds usually collect investments such as stocks, bonds or real estate and the money of many investors to invest.
+Funds usually collect investments such as shares, bonds or real estate and the money of many investors in order to invest it.

-Investors have a relatively low time commitment, as the fund manager takes care of the management and monitors the market.
-Funds also have no issuer risk, since in the event of the fund company’s insolvency, the shareholders are entitled to their assets.
+Investors have relatively little time to invest, as the fund manager takes care of the management and monitors the market.
+Funds also have no issuer risk, as the shareholders are entitled to their assets if the fund company becomes insolvent.
 They are financially satisfied by the sale of the investment properties.

-Funds also offer higher returns compared to savings books.
+Funds also offer higher returns compared to savings accounts.
 However, they are also riskier and represent a relatively expensive investment.

 Distributing funds pay out dividends and interest regularly.
-Accumulating funds, on the other hand, reinvest the profits earned so that an investor can benefit from the effect of compound interest.
+Accumulation funds, on the other hand, reinvest the profits made so that investors can benefit from the effect of compound interest.

 Funds – actively or passively managed

-In actively managed funds, the fund manager is responsible for analysing and selecting sectors and securities.
-He manages the fund’s assets according to his expectation of the further development of the market and its risks.
+With actively managed funds, the fund manager is responsible for analyzing and selecting sectors and securities.
+He manages the fund’s assets according to his expectations of the further development of the market and its risks.

-But since this is speculation, it is not surprising that less than half of all fund managers outperform the stock or bond index.
-So in most cases, investors could save themselves the management fees and go straight for the index.
-It is a fact that no one is smarter than the market in the long run.
+However, as this is speculation, it is not surprising that less than half of all fund managers outperform the equity or bond index.
+In most cases, investors could therefore save themselves the management fees and go straight for the index.
+It is true that no one is smarter than the market over the long term.

-You can do this through passively managed funds.
-Passively managed funds are computer-controlled 1:1 replicas of the selected index.
+You can do this with passively managed funds.
+Passively managed funds replicate the selected index 1:1 under computer control.
 A DAX fund, for example, consists of the shares of the 30 companies in the leading index.
-The management fees are usually no more than 0.5% and are rather low in comparison.
+The management fees are usually no more than 0.5% and are relatively low in comparison.

-An investment fund is a special asset managed by an investment company.
+An investment fund is a special fund managed by an investment company.
 A distinction is made between open-ended and closed-ended funds.

 Open-ended funds